 This seems more like something an 80’s lawyer would have in his office, but my boys still had a lot of fun with it.
 The Club Champ Automatic Golf Putting System is a portable putting green and is basically just a strip of turf leading up to a hole—very no frills.
 You need to supply your own golf club, which we didn’t own, but a quick trip to Goodwill yielded two nice putters at $3 a pop.
 This is a great inside toy during the winter months–kids can arrange tournaments, place obstacles on the green, etc. But only if you think they won’t hit the ball too hard and break a window.
 This golf putting system is available through Amazon.

 Zing Air Hunterz Target FFP Pack

 Per my son Jack: “It’s fun because you shoot at the targets and it’s fun to see how good you can do and the bow and arrow is really fun.”
 So I take that to mean this plastic/rubber/foam safety bow and arrow set with targets is, in a word, “fun.”
 Though the Zing Air Hunterz Target FFP Pack is best for outdoors, this set is still doable inside because there’s nothing sharp or hard on it.
 If you shoot the arrow into a wall, it just bounces off and doesn’t leave a mark.
 Kids can set up the cylindrical foam targets and try to knock them down.
 Perfect for little Katnisses and Robin Hoods.
-The Zing Air Hunterz Target FFP Pack is available via Amazon.
+The Zing Air Hunterz Target FFP Pack is available via Amazon and Walmart.

 X-zylo Ultra Gyro Toss